- The blue whale is not only the largest mammal in the world–it’s also the largest animal of all types on the planet!

-The Biggest Animal Ever: Blue Whale (Balaenoptera musculus)
+The Largest Animal in the World is: Blue Whale (Balaenoptera musculus)

 The Largest Bird: Ostrich (Struthio camelus)